 This type of service analyzes the traffic of Health Improvement Commission, potentially containing Users' Personal Data, with the purpose of filtering it from parts of traffic, messages and content that are recognized as SPAM.

-Google reCAPTCHA is a SPAM protection service provided by Google LLC or by Google Ireland Limited, depending on the location Health Improvement Commission is accessed from.
+Google reCAPTCHA is a SPAM protection service provided by Google LLC or by Google Ireland Limited, depending on how the Owner manages the Data processing.

 Personal Data processed: Cookies and Usage Data.